It’s no secret that content is time-consuming.

 While short-term content strategies seek to produce instant and short-lived results, long-term content strategies allow marketers to bond with their audiences, build their voice, provide real value, and rank in an authentic and sustainable way.

-10 B.S.-Free Reasons Long-Term Content Strategy is Better
+10 Reasons Long-Term Content Strategy Is Better

-1. It’s a Better Use of Your Money and Resources
+1. It’s A Better Use Of Your Money And Resources

 Imagine going on a diet to lose weight.
 For two weeks, you eat only whole, clean foods and you exercise for two hours a day.

-You feel great and – hey! – You lose weight.
+You feel great and – hey! — you lose weight.
 At the end of that two weeks, however, you stop exercising and go right back to your old diet habits.

 Of course, you gain all of the weight back, and your guise of physical fitness takes a nosedive.

 If you’re paying someone to flood your accounts with content for two weeks and then laying off your strategy entirely, you can bet not only will your strategy be ineffective, but it will also be a waste of your money and resources.

 Instead, you’re much better off allocating your resources to a long-term content strategy that will build readers over time and help you maintain steady levels of traffic and clicks over months or years.

-2. Long-Term Content Makes Readers Think
+2. Long-Term Content Engages Readers

-To keep readers interested and engaged for an extended period, you need to offer them comprehensive, in-depth content that helps them address concerns and solve problems.
+To keep readers interested and engaged for an extended period, you need to offer them comprehensive, in-depth content that helps them address their concerns and solve problems.